Leveraging sparse and shared feature activations for disentangled representation learning: Experiments

 \subsection{Domain Generalization}

-In this section we evaluate our method on benchmarks coming from the domain generalization field~\citep{gulrajani2020search, Wenzel2022AssayingOG, multimodal_robustness} and subpopulation distribution shifts \cite{Sagawa2019,koh2021wilds}, to show that a feature space learned with our inductive biases performs well out of real world data distribution.
+In this section we evaluate our method on benchmarks coming from the domain generalization field~\cite{gulrajani2020search, Wenzel2022AssayingOG, multimodal_robustness} and subpopulation distribution shifts \cite{Sagawa2019,koh2021wilds}, to show that a feature space learned with our inductive biases performs well out of real world data distribution.

-\textbf{Subpopulation shifts.} Subpopulation shifts occur when the distribution of minority groups changes across domains.
-Our claim is that a feature space that satisfies sufficiency and minimality is more robust to spurious correlations which may affect minority groups, and should transfer better to new distributions.
+\textbf{Subpopulation shifts.} \ Subpopulation shifts occur when the distribution of minority groups changes across domains.
+Our claim is that a feature space that satisfies sparse sufficiency and minimality is more robust to spurious correlations which may affect minority groups, and should transfer better to new distributions.
 To validate this, we test on two benchmarks \texttt{Waterbirds} \cite{Sagawa2019}, and \texttt{CivilComments}~\cite{koh2021wilds} (see Appendix \ref{sec:app_dataset_description}).

 For both, we use the train and test split of the original dataset.
-In Table \ref{tab:dg_domainbed} we report the results on the test set of \texttt{Waterbirds} for the different groups in the dataset (landbirds on land, landbirds on water, waterbirds on land, and waterbirds on water, respectively).
+In Table \ref{tab:dg_domainbed}, last row, we report the results on the test set of \texttt{Waterbirds} for the different groups in the dataset (landbirds on land, landbirds on water, waterbirds on land, and waterbirds on water, respectively).
 We fit the linear head on a random subset of the training domain, balanced by class, repeat 10 times and report accuracy and standard deviation on test.
-For \texttt{CivilComments} we report the average and worst accuracy in Table~\ref{tab:civilcomments}, where we compare with ERM and groupDRO \cite{Sagawa2019}.
+For \texttt{CivilComments} we report the average and worst accuracy in Figure~\ref{fig:civilcomments}, where we compare with ERM and groupDRO \cite{Sagawa2019}.
 While performing almost on par w.r.t.
 ERM, our method is more robust to spurious correlation in the dataset, showing the higher worst group accuracy.
 Importantly, we outperform GroupDRO, which uses information on the subdomain statistics, while we do not assume any prior knowledge about them.
 Results per group are reported in the Appendix (Table~\ref{tab:civilcommentsgroups}).